JaaniCoder/Simple-Python-Projects-/README.md

-# CodSoft
+# Simple Python Projects

-Welcome to the CodSoft repository!
+Welcome to this repository!
 This repository contains Python projects developed during my internship in Python programming.
 Each project demonstrates different aspects of Python programming and user interface design.
 Below is a brief overview of each project included in this repository.

 ## Projects